usnistgov/nist-mud/test/unittest/README.md

     cd bin
     ./karaf clean
-    feature:install features-sdnmud

-And then run the tests.
-Before you run each test, please do the above steps manually.

-Unfortunately I have reused mac addresses for different tests.
-This needs to be fixed.
-Help needed in fully automating the tests.

-The each test is its own directory and can be run standalone.
-You have to start the OpenDaylight controller and load the necessary feature to do the test.
-For example, for mud tests, you would load the features-sdnmud feature.
+At the karaf prompt, install the sdnmud feature

-     karaf> features:install features-sdnmud
+     karaf> feature:install features-sdnmud

+Tests are run from the mininet emulation machine.
+*important -- run the copy-test-files-to-odl-cache.sh script on the controller before you do this, or the tests will fail.*
-You can run the test as follows in each test directory:
+You can run the test as follows in each mud\*test directory:

     sudo -E UNITTEST=1 python mud-test.py